ImmediatePlatform/Immediate.Handlers/readme.md

 Immediate.Handlers is an implementation of the mediator pattern in .NET using source-generation.
-All pipeline behaviors are determined and the call-tree built at compile-time; meaning that all dependencies are enforced via compile-time saftey checks.
+All pipeline behaviors are determined and the call-tree built at compile-time; meaning that all dependencies are enforced via compile-time safety checks.
 Behaviors and dependencies are obtained via DI at runtime based on compile-time determined dependencies.

 Examples TBD.